IIEnat/Diplomacy/README.md

 A small archive of the **Diplomacy** agents I developed alongside the baseline agents provided for the project.

 This was the project for CITS3011: Intelligent Agents in 2025.

 ## 🎯 Project Goal

-Develop an agent capable of outperforming the scenario where each opponent could be the following:
+Develop an agent capable of outperforming a scenario where each opponent could be the following:

 - `RandomAgent` 20%
 - `AttitudeAgent` 40%
 - `GreedyAgent` 40%

-Testing was performed over **700 games**.

 ## 🧠 Performance Results

-Results of my agent across 700 games (100 games as each power).
+Results of my agent across **700 games** (100 games as each power).

 | Country  | Avg SCs | Std Dev | Wins | Survives | Defeats |
 |---------:|--------:|--------:|-----:|---------:|--------:|